Creaming Jesus

 Creaming Jesus were an English band, influenced by gothic rock, punk and thrash metal, who formed in London, England.
 Formed in 1987, their original line up was Andy (vocals) Lil (vocals) Tally (bass) Roy (drums) Lindy (drums) and Paul (guitar).
-Their original sound was a wall of percussive noise (two drummers and a drum machine), Slayer type thrash metal guitars and screamed vocals.
+Their original sound was a wall of percussive noise (two drummers and a drum machine), Slayer-influenced thrash metal guitarists and screamed vocals.

-Lil left after their third gig, and now runs Household Name Records, a London punk/hardcore record label, and All Ages Records in Camden, London.

 Career

 The band's first release was a track on the House of Dolls fanzine covermounted 7" single.